 If you're feeling a little overheated after exploring Mount Katahdin, Maine's highest mountain, standing tall at a staggering 5,267 feet, be sure to swing by the Debsconeag Lakes Wilderness area, where you'll come across ice caves that stay frozen all year round.
 These caves are so reliably frosty, in fact, that the Native Americans once used them as giant fridges to preserve their meat and pelts.

 Maine is famous for having the largest wild blueberry crop of any state and boasts countless low-brush blueberry barrens scattered throughout its counties.
 Wild blueberries are ready for harvest in August but make for especially striking color landscapes in early Autumn.
-Forget fall foliage, blueberry barrens are where it’s at!
-Although wild blueberries can be found statewide, you’ll find the highest concentration of these crops Downeast which despite its name, actually means the northern reaches of the state.
+Forget fall foliage; blueberry barrens are where it's at!
+Although wild blueberries can be found statewide, you'll find the highest concentration of these crops, Downeast, which, despite its name, actually means the state's northern reaches.
 Bring a bucket!

 For a quintessential Maine summer experience, nothing beats the simple pleasure of staying in a cabin by a tranquil lake.
 Skipping stones, squeaky screen doors, listening to loon calls echoing over the water in the moonlight -- this is the kind of summer experience true Mainers live for.
 Thankfully, with 6,000 lakes and ponds to choose from, you won't be hard-pressed to find a spot to experience it for yourself.
 Overwhelmed by all the options?
 Start with Sebago Lake, probably the most popular.
 And while you're at it, stop by Sebago Brewing Company for a beer.

-One of the most popular horror authors of our times famously calls the small city of Bangor, Maine his home.
-In fact, as you’ve probably noticed, pretty much all his stories are set in, or are at least directly inspired by his home state.
-SK Tours of Maine offers fans a tour of filming locations and places that have inspired his stories such as IT and Pet Sematary, even a glimpse at the outside of his spooky mansion.
-While you’re in town, be sure to stop by the 31-foot-tall Paul Bunyan statue, another Maine landmark that’s pretty hard to miss.
+One of the most popular horror authors of our times famously calls the small city of Bangor, Maine, his home.
+In fact, as you've probably noticed, pretty much all his stories are set in or are at least directly inspired by his home state.
+SK Tours of Maine offers fans a tour of filming locations and places that have inspired his stories, such as IT and Pet Sematary, and even a glimpse at the outside of his spooky mansion.
+While you're in town, be sure to stop by the 31-foot-tall Paul Bunyan statue, another Maine landmark that's pretty hard to miss.